Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 We'll start by creating a vector database.
 Vectors are arrays of numbers that represent the features or characteristics of the data.
 For example, an image can be converted into a vector of pixels, or a word can be converted into a vector of semantic meaning.
 A vector database can perform fast and accurate searches based on the similarity or distance between the vectors, rather than exact matches.
 This enables applications such as image recognition, natural language processing, recommendation systems, and more.

+### Ingestion and retrieval

-In our use-case, text will be extracted out of PDF files, and this text will be "tokenized".
+In our use-case, text will be extracted out of PDF files, and this text will be *tokenized*.
 Tokenization is the process of splitting our text into different tokens, which will be short portions of text.
-Those tokens will be converted into a vectors, and the vector database will be able to search for similar vectors based on the distance between them.
+Those tokens will then be converted into a *vector* and added to the database.
+The vector database is then able to search for similar vectors based on the distance between them.

-That's how our system will be able to find the most relevant data, coming from the orginial PDF files.
+That's how our system will be able to find the most relevant data, coming from the original PDF files.

 This will be used in the first component (the *Retriever*) of the Retrieval Augmented Generation (RAG) pattern that we will use to build our custom ChatGPT.

+### About vector databases

 There are many available vector databases, and a good list can be found in the supported Vector stores list from the LangChain project: [https://js.langchain.com/docs/integrations/vectorstores/](https://js.langchain.com/docs/integrations/vectorstores/).